-If you have a positive PCR test, you should stay at home as much as possible to stop the virus spreading.
+If you have a positive test, you should stay at home as much as possible to stop the virus spreading.

-Although many people will no longer be infectious after 5 days, some people may be infectious for up to 10 days from the start of their infection.
+Although many people will no longer be infectious to others after 5 days, some people may be infectious to other people for up to 10 days from the start of their infection.

 You should also let your

 They should watch out for symptoms and avoid contact with vulnerable people for at least 10 days after contact with you.
 A negative lateral flow test can give them extra reassurance that they are not infectious.

 When to leave isolation

 After a positive COVID-19 test, you should plan to isolate for a minimum of 5 days after your positive test.